 The meeting, on December 7, was attended by local business people, councillors, pub staff, and youth workers, who were all keen to voice their opinions about the issue.

-According to Tony Edwards, district councillor for the Toddbrook Ward, the problems have gone further than simply anti-social behaviour and have strayed into criminal activity.
+According to Tony Edwards, district councillor for Harlow’s Toddbrook Ward, the problems have gone further than simply anti-social behaviour and have strayed into criminal activity.

 He said: “My wife witnessed somebody wandering around with a machete at one point threatening people.”

-Tony Fagg, franchisee for the McDonald’s restaurants in the area, has received intelligence that suggests where some of the troublemakers affecting his businesses are from.
+Tony Fagg, franchisee for the McDonald’s restaurants in the area, explained that his restaurants have been affected by the trouble.

-He said: “At about 5.30 in the afternoon a group of kids come in to have a fight largely.
-We believe they’re from St. Mark’s school.”
+He said: “At about 5.30 most afternoons a group of kids come in to have a fight.”

 Despite the problems, managing director of the council Brian Keane believes the police are not to blame.